-Wabi Sabi, by Mark Reibstein and renown illustrator Ed Young (published by Little Brown and Company) was named one of The New York Times “Ten Best Illustrated Books” of 2008.
+Wabi Sabi, by Mark Reibstein and renowned illustrator Ed Young (published by Little Brown and Company), was named one of The New York Times “Ten Best Illustrated Books” of 2008.

-A native of Tientsin, China who was a child in Shanghai during the World War II years, Young came to the United States in the 1950s and worked as a graphic designer before turning to children’s book illustration.
+A native of Tientsin, China who was a child in Shanghai during World War II years, Young came to the United States in the 1950s and worked as a graphic designer before turning to children’s book illustrations.
 He has illustrated 8o books, several of which he has written.

 He has worked in many mediums, from authentic Chinese paper cuts to the soft, bright pastels of Lon Po Po, his 1989 telling of a Chinese “Red Riding Hood” fable, in which three sisters outwit a wolf who comes to their house.
 The book published by Viking Penguin imprint Philomel won the Caldecott Medal.

 How To Be A Children’s Book Illustrator recently interviewed Young about his pictures for Wabi-Sabi.